ministryofjustice/api-gateway-performance-tests/README.md

 If you see errors compiling native gems (for instance "could not create Makefile for some reason"), you may be missing some required dev libraries.
-We've seen this when installing on a fresh alpine linux Docker container, and it was fixed by installing the 'build-base' alpine package (including gcc, make, etc)
-- check your c compiler libraries~
+We've seen this when installing on a fresh alpine linux Docker container, and it was fixed by installing the 'build-base' alpine package (including gcc, make, etc) - check the c compiler libraries on your distribution as appropriate.

 ## Environment Variables